 Electrical – Replace HVAC Compressor

-It is not always the case but sometimes when you have the electrical problem it is from poor installations the installer did not properly evacuate the refrigeration system and get all the moisture out of the system.
+It is not always the case but sometimes when you have an electrical problem it is from poor installations the installer did not properly evacuate the refrigeration system and get all the moisture out of the system.
 This created a problem with sludge and producing acid when the moisture mixed with the oil.
 Eventually, the acid eats away at the windings and you end up with shorted windings.

 Compressor Repair or Replace?